Instagram Model Paige Spiranac Shows Off Her Fit Body In Tight Catsuit While Hitting Golf Balls At Home

 Father’s Day is coming up and I know how hard it can be to find him a gift!
 Never fear, I got you covered.
 The @perfectpracticegolf is the perfect gift for your Dad!
 Niko and I are always practicing our putting and it’s really helped my putting on the course.
 I just wish I could bring Niko out with me to read my putts????
 Also you can use my code PERFECTPAIGE15 for 15% off!
 Happy putting! #alwaysbeputting

-The clip began with her adjusting her stance as she readied her put.
+The clip began with her adjusting her stance as she readied her putt.
 She jokingly asked her dog the best way to approach the shot before taking it.
-Spiranac was hunched over which gave fans a view of her ample cleavage.
-The golfer was able to make the short put and celebrated by raising her hand and cheering.
-This got Niko excited, and the model knelt down to get a “high five” from the lovable pooch.
-The clip ended with the golfer laughing as the dog wagged his tail.
-In her caption she joked about bringing Niko on the golf course as a caddy.
+Spiranac was hunched over, giving fans a view of her ample cleavage.
+She was able to make the short putt and celebrated by raising her hand and cheering.
+This got Niko excited, and the golfer knelt down to get a “high five” from the lovable pooch.
+The clip ended with Spiranac laughing as the dog wagged his tail.

+In her caption, she joked about bringing Niko on the golf course as a caddy.

-Spiranac uploaded the putting video Friday for her 2.6 million Instagram followers to see, and over 47,000 of them found their way to the “like” button in just over three hours after it went up.
+Spiranac uploaded the video Friday for her 2.6 million Instagram followers to see, and over 47,000 of them found their way to the “like” button in just over three hours after it went up.
 The blonde had over 600 comments as her replies were swamped with compliments and questions about golf.

 “Do putting greens like this not make you practice hitting the ball too hard because of the slope?” one fan asked.